cdimascio/couchinator/README.md

   './fixtures'
 );

-// The following methods return promises couchinator.create();
+// Each of the following methods return a promise couchinator.create();
 couchinator.recreate();
 couchinator.destroy();